nashidahmed/registry-interface/README.md

-# Docissue Interface
+# TheRegistry Interface

-This is the frontend for Docissue, a Web3 Document Issuer/Viewer built in for the ETHOnline 2023 hackathon.
+This is the frontend for TheRegistry, a Web3 Document Issuer/Viewer built in for the ETHOnline 2023 hackathon.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).